aaronparker/aaronparker.github.io/_posts/2016-12-12-setting-up-windows-store-for-business.md

   - Windows Store
   - Windows Store for Business
 ---
-* this unordered seed list will be replaced by the toc {:toc}

 While the Universal app platform on Windows 10 isn't going to replace legacy Win32 apps for some time, the potential of this platform to improve the way IT approaches application lifecycle management is high.
 Apps can be deployed, updated and removed without packaging or having to worry about application conflicts.
 It's encouraging to see a number of useful enterprise applications available - the future is mobile apps, even on the desktop, so every enterprise should be looking at the Windows Store for Business.

 _Even if you're not intending to deliver Universal apps at this time, or even hiding the Store app on Windows 10 desktops, you should configure the Windows Store for Business._ This ensures full control over the user experience.